mesonbuild/meson/README.md

 ####Installing from source

 You can run Meson directly from a revision control checkout or an extracted tarball.
-You can also install it locally with standard Python distutils command `python3 setup.py install <your options here>`.
+If you wish you can install it locally with the standard Python distutils command `python3 setup.py install <your options here>`.

 Meson is also available from [PyPi](https://pypi.python.org/pypi/meson), so it can be installed